-Antonio Vivaldi has influenced generations of young musicians, since he dedicated himself to music education.
-He spent over 30 years at the Ospedale della Pieta teaching children to play instruments, inspiring them to participate in the school choir and orchestra.
-Under his leadership the orchestra gained international reputation and visitors from all over Italy came to Venice to listen to its performances.
-The majority of Vivaldi's solo concertos was written for his students and the soloists of the ensemble.
+Antonio Vivaldi influenced generations of young musicians through his dedication to music education.
+He spent over 30 years at the Ospedale della Pietà, teaching children to play instruments and inspiring them to perform in the school’s choir and orchestra.
+Under his leadership, the orchestra gained an international reputation, and visitors from all over Italy came to Venice to hear its performances.
+The majority of Vivaldi’s solo concertos were written for his students and for the soloists of the ensemble.

-Since the rediscovery of Vivaldi's works in early 20th century his musical legacy has been not only a frequent program choice of prominent concert halls but also an integral part of instrumental education from beginners to professionals.
+Since the rediscovery of Vivaldi’s works in the early 20th century, his musical legacy has become not only a frequent feature in the programs of major concert halls, but also an integral part of instrumental education for musicians ranging from beginners to professionals.

 © by Andreas Fäßler